Sinoffate/Project_Doom/README.md

 # Project_Doom
 This project was created by James R. Deal, Jered Wiegel, and Hyunggil Woo for TCSS 360 Software Development And Quality Assurance Techniques.
-The goal of the project was to enable collaborative developement in a controlled setting while implementing concepts learned within the class.
+The goal of the project was to enable collaborative development in a controlled setting while implementing concepts learned within the class.

 ## Tools we used in this project
 - Pivotal Tracker: Agile Style Management